britishredcrosssociety/mapping-services-crisis-response/README.md

 * Advice for humanity work in slavery operations
 * Emergency response volunteers
 * Crisis Response Contact Centre

+What software systems are used:

+* To be confirmed

 Stats (to be confirmed):